-MTASC considers bank deposit accounts and all highly liquid debt instruments with remaining maturities, when purchased, of 3 months or less to be cash equivalents and these are stated at fair value.
+Deposits held by trustee refers to cash held by a third party to satisfy the Corporation's debt service requirements.
+The funds held by trustee are not subject to the Corporation's Investment and Deposit Policy or collateralization requirements.
 MTASC maintains a liquidity reserve account, which was initially funded from the Series 2000 Bond proceeds and has been increased by funds from the Series 2005 Bonds.
 This account must be maintained at a minimum of \$12,849,750 until such time that all bonds, other than subordinated bonds, are paid.
 All amounts withdrawn from this account are replenished, as needed, and amounts in excess of the required amount are transferred out.
-This account is included in restricted cash and cash equivalents on the balance sheet.